OverviewLast reviewed - 22 December 2022

 |Withholding tax (WHT) rates|

-(The above are to be enhanced by surcharge and health and education cess)
+(For non-residents, the above are to be enhanced by applicable surcharge and health and education cess)

 |Capital gains tax (CGT) rates|